-Task to carry out Date Mailing of questionnaires to the Last week of month t informant units Arrival of questionnaires at the As of day 1 of month t+1 delegation Recording and filtering Continuously from receipt onwards Receipt of questionnaire at Central For each reference month (t), the Central Services Services receive three different dispatches, the first near the 15 th day of t+1, the second near the 27 th day of t+1 and the third near the 8 th day of t+2 Selective filtering, calculation of indices As of the first dispatch received in the Central Services Publication of results According to the short-term statistics availability calendar of the INE, approximately 48 days after the reference month
+Task to carry out Date Mailing of questionnaires to the informant units Last week of month t Arrival of questionnaires to the informant delegation As of day 1 of month t+1 Recording and filtering Continuously from receipt onwards Receipt of questionnaire at Central Services For each reference month (t), the Central Services receive three different dispatches, the first near the 15th day of t+1, the second near the 27th day of t+1 and the third near the 8th day of t+2 Selective filtering, calculation of indices As of the first dispatch received in the Central Service Publication of results According to the short-term statistics availability calendar of the INE, approximately 48 days after the reference month

-5. Base year and reference years
+6 Base year and reference years

-Council Regulation (EC) no. 1165/98, of 19 May 1998, regarding short-term statistics, amended, among others, by Regulation (EC) no. 1158/2005 of the European Parliament and Council, of 6 July 2005, requires that the indices change base every five years, with the base years being those ending in zero and in five.
+Commission Implementing Regulation (EU) 2020/1197 of 30 July 2020 laying down technical specifications and arrangements pursuant to Regulation (EU) 2019/2152 of the European Parliament and of the Council on European business statistics requires that the indices change base every five years, with the base years being those ending in zero and in five, with the exception of the year 2021.
 All indices must adapt to the new base year within a period of three years as of the end of the said new base year.

-In the Industrial Turnover and Industrial New Orders Received Indices, the base year (that in which the arithmetic average of the indices of the twelve months is equal to 100) is 2015.
+In the Industrial Turnover, the base year (that in which the arithmetic average of the indices of the twelve months is equal to 100) is 2021.
 The reference period (that regarding which the comparisons are made of the different situations, and which is chosen for the calculation of the basic indices) is January 2015.
-Lastly, the reference period of the weightings (the period to which the weightings that serve as the system's structure refer) is also 2015.
+Lastly, the reference period of the weightings (the period to which the weightings that serve as the system's structure refer) is also 2021.

-The Industrial Turnover Indices and Industrial New Orders Received Indices began to be disseminated in base 2015 in March 2018, coinciding with the publication of the data for January 2018.
+The Industrial Turnover Indices and Industrial New Orders Received Indices began to be disseminated in base 2021 in March 2024, coinciding with the publication of the data for January 2024.

-6. National Classification of Economic Activities.
+7 National Classification of Economic Activities.
 CNAE-09

 The European Parliament and Council passed the new classification of economic activities for statistical purposes within the European Union, known as NACE Rev.2, on 20 December 2006, via Regulation (EC) no. 1893/2006.
 This Regulation also stipulates the use of the new classification in the statistics of the community scope, for the purpose of ensuring the harmonized implementation of the same.
-Within these statistics we find the short-term statistics, which include the Industrial Turnover and Industrial New Orders Received indices.
+Within these statistics we find the short-term statistics, which include the Industrial Turnover.